 Then, lay down a dry cloth or a plastic cloth on the floor, under the leak.
 That way you will save your furniture and floor from further wetness and damage.
 Also, it will collect the dirt and debris coming down from the ceiling when you will repair it.

-4. Put A Container Under The Ceiling Leak
+4. Put A Container Under The Ceiling Leakage

-Now, put a bucket or container under the ceiling leak, and on the dry cloth.
+Now, put a bucket or container under the leakage, and on the dry cloth.
 This bucket will help collect the water seeping from the ceiling leakage.
 It will catch water to stop its flow and to save your floor, once you begin draining the leak.

 5. Drain The Leak